asperks/mleck/README.md

 What is going to be dumped here however, is a subset of this data-set.
 Namely, the USDT_BTC, BTC_ETH, and USDT_ETH pairs.
 I've posted a sample of the raw data, then created a c++ utility that writes both formatted ascii and binary files.
 The c++ object for reading the binary files will be the the one that I use to load the elements into memory.

 No guarantees.
-No warrantees.
+No warranties.
 No funny business whatseover.
 Use it as long as you attribute me.
 It is a hobby, and it keeps me out of the pub.